Jingning County, Gansu: Economy

 Among the items it produces are wheat, potatoes, corn, millet, buckwheat, oats, sesame, rapeseed, apples, pears and vegetables.
 The county is environmentally diverse, with more than 70 species of tree existing within the county, including apple trees, pear trees and the ash tree.
 For fruit production, the south of the county is more prevalent for apples, whereas pears are grown in the north.
 Many other things are cultivated in the county, including lilacs, leeks, garlic and licorice.

-Mining also makes up part of the economy; iron ore, lead, zinc, white clay, and limestone are all mined in places such as Gao Hui.
+Mining also makes up part of the economy; iron ore, lead, zinc, white clay, and limestone are all mined in places such as Gaohui.